Pathologic 2: Story

 At his father's funeral, Artemy discovers that his father died of a strange stab wound.
 He is urged to accept his father's legacy as a menkhu, a special caste of Kin folk with the right to cut open bodies.
 In doing so, he is given a list containing the names of seven local children, plus a strange steppe sigil that he is told means 'udurgh'.
 He learns that these are the children his father felt would be most important in 'rebuilding the town', and must be kept safe at all costs.
 Signs of an outbreak appear in the village, including a strange rot on the sides of buildings and a black cloud in his father's old bedroom.
 A plague known as 'Sand Pest' strikes the town, killing people within a day of infection and leaving the districts abandoned and rife with looters.

 Artemy is required to perform daily tasks at the hospital in exchange for food and money, as food prices rise rapidly once the outbreak hits.
 It is revealed that the Sand Pest has hit the town once before, and Isidor managed to curb the outbreak by boarding up the infected district and leaving all those within to die.
 He encounters a young Herb Bride - a caste of Kin women who dance barefoot to encourage the growth of sacred herbs such as twyre - who seems to know him, and eventually tells him he is destined to kill her.
 Artemy is able to use his father's old equipment to create tinctures that increase immunity, and later use organs or blood to produce antibiotics and painkillers.
 He collects sacred blood from a crack in the ground in an ancient steppe village, and finds that this produces a panacea that cures Sand Pest; however, there is only enough blood for two doses.

 An Inquisitor, Aglaya Lilich, arrives in the city.
 She has been sent to save the town at any cost, and Artemy is warned by others that Inquisitors are inherently manipulative and dangerous.
-He continues to search for larger amounts of sacred blood, eventually learning that the only way to get enough to stop the plague is to destroy a tower known as the Polyhedron.
+He continues to search for larger amounts of sacred blood, eventually learning that the only way to get enough to stop the plague is to destroy a tower known as the Polyhedron using a recently arrived artillery battalion sent by the "powers that be" to bombard the town and its inhabitants if the plague is unable to be defeated.
 The mysterious 'udurgh' refers to the Earth itself, which is leaking out the sacred blood due to being repeatedly harmed and nearly killed by the Town's presence.
 Destroying the Polyhedron will produce enough of this blood to cure everyone, but kill the Earth in the process, causing many of the 'miracles' of the world - including many aspects of the Kin - to fade and die.
 It is up to the player which option they choose: either the tower is destroyed and the town is saved, or the tower remains in place and the Kin retake the Town.